-&lt;sup>79 Marsh and Chubb, Cyber Risk perceptions: An industry snapshot, Cyber Survey, June 2012
+79 Marsh and Chubb, Cyber Risk perceptions: An industry snapshot, Cyber Survey, June 2012

-&lt;sup>80 For example, a cyber-attack on Sony Playstation in 2011, where hackers stole personal information of 77 million users, resulted in a 250 000 pound fine on the company.
+80 For example, a cyber-attack on Sony Playstation in 2011, where hackers stole personal information of 77 million users, resulted in a 250 000 pound fine on the company.
 The company was accused of breaching the UK Data Protection Act by having insufficient preventative and security measures in place.
 Furthermore, Sony came under fire for their slow response time in informing customers of the breach.

-&lt;sup>81 Christina Parajon Skinner, "Cybercrime in Securities Market: Is U.C.C Article 8 Prepared", November 2011
+81 Christina Parajon Skinner, "Cybercrime in Securities Market: Is U.C.C Article 8 Prepared", November 2011

-&lt;sup>82 As investors exert substantial effort in understanding the cyber-threat landscape before purchasing securities, the price of securities may be undervalued.
+82 As investors exert substantial effort in understanding the cyber-threat landscape before purchasing securities, the price of securities may be undervalued.

-&lt;sup>83 Booz Allen Hamilton and Georgetown University, "Cyber security Threats in Financial Services", Roundtable Summary, February 2012.
+83 Booz Allen Hamilton and Georgetown University, "Cyber security Threats in Financial Services", Roundtable Summary, February 2012.

-&lt;sup>84 For example, a cyber-attack on Sony PlayStation in 2011, where hackers stole personal information of 77 million users, resulted in a 250 000 pound fine on the company.
+84 For example, a cyber-attack on Sony PlayStation in 2011, where hackers stole personal information of 77 million users, resulted in a 250 000 pound fine on the company.
 Sony came under fire for their slow response time in informing customers of the breach.
-PWC, "Fighting Economic Crime in the Financial Services Sector", Survey, 2012 and public sector and there are a number of centres and public-private partnerships set up to facilitate information sharing, there is little in the way of formal arrangements for crossborder information sharing nor is there an international code of conduct for cyber investigations.
+85 PWC, "Fighting Economic Crime in the Financial Services Sector", Survey, 2012 with the public or authorities, fear of penalty, and privacy concerns over intellectual property may be factors in stopping actors from reporting a cyber-breach.
+Even though a number of jurisdictions have regulations in place to ensure free flow of information between the private and public sector87 and there are a number of centres and public-private partnerships set up to facilitate information sharing,88 there is little in the way of formal arrangements for cross-border information sharing nor is there an international code of conduct for cyber investigations.89